-I wonder if NASCAR Car Owner Rick Hendricks knew he was hiring the best when he decided to hire unknown and unproven race car driver Jimmy Johnson in 2001.
-Johnson won his sixth championship in 2013 and has broken almost all the records.
-He's also been recognized as Athlete of the Year and Driver of the Year.
+I wonder if NASCAR Car Owner Rick Hendricks knew he was hiring the best when he decided to hire unknown and unproven race car driver Jimmie Johnson in 2001.

-Johnson had a solid background in racing, but so do thousands of others who want the job of Professional Race Car Driver.
+When Hendricks hired him, Johnson had a solid background in racing, but so do hundreds of thousands of others who want the job of Professional Race Car Driver.
 How did Hendricks know to take a chance on this young unknown?
-Was it luck, intuition or something else?
+Was it luck, intuition OR something else?

 Personal skills are a unique combination of

 personal attributes, acumen and competency.

 THINK about the people on your team who are low performers and why they're not performing well.